Knox trial judge says she may be guilty but no proof

 In the United States, a massive public relations effort by the Seattle student's family aided her image and cast her as an innocent victim of a convoluted judicial system in a distant foreign country.

-The grieving family of Kercher, a Leeds University student from Coulsdon, said after the acquittal that they felt they were "back to square one" and have asked who killed their beloved "Mez" if Knox and Sollecito were innocent.
+The grieving family of Kercher, a Leeds University student from Coulsdon, south of London, said after the acquittal that they felt they were "back to square one" and have asked who killed their beloved "Mez" if Knox and Sollecito were innocent.

 Hellmann said that the family may never find out.